 |Last year's aim||Our progress|

-To expand our internal training and awareness about modern slavery issues (particularly for those working in procurement and legal functions), including the management of our internal escalation process where possible modern slavery issues are identified in our supply chain.
+To expand our internal training and awareness about modern slavery issues (particularly for those working in Supply Chain Services and Legal functions), including the management of our internal escalation process where possible modern slavery issues are identified in our supply chain.

 Responsibility and compliance

 The firm’s Board has overall responsibility for the MSA Policy and for ensuring that all those under the firm’s control comply with it.
-Our General Counsel has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it and ensuring the firm’s internal auditing control systems and procedures are effective in countering modern slavery and human trafficking within our business and supply chain.
+Our General Counsel has responsibility for the production of our annual Modern Slavery Statement.
+Our UK&I Risk Management Leader has primary and day-to-day responsibility for implementing our modern slavery policy, monitoring its use and effectiveness, dealing with any queries about it and ensuring the firm’s internal control systems and internal auditing procedures are effective in countering modern slavery and human trafficking within our business and supply chain.

-Any concerns about modern slavery or human trafficking taking place in any part of our business or supply chain can be raised directly with our General Counsel or anonymously via our Ethics Hotline.
-The firm is committed to improving its practices to combat modern slavery and human trafficking.
+Any concerns about modern slavery or human trafficking taking place in any part of our business or supply chain can be raised directly with our General Counsel, our Risk Management Managing Partner or anonymously via our Ethics Hotline.
+The firm remains committed to improving its practices to combat modern slavery and human trafficking.